 Replacing running shoes makes me nervous.
-They play such a pivotal role in staying healthy while running.
+Shoes play such a pivotal role in staying healthy while running.
 Getting a new pair always feels a little bit like a crap shoot- Will I love this pair as much as I loved my old pair?
 Will this pair get me injured?

 It doesn’t help that running shoe companies update their shoes every year.
-Maybe the thing they added to be ‘new and improved’ this year will be the thing that will cause me injury.
+Maybe the thing they added this year to be ‘new and improved’ will be the thing that will cause me injury.
 Runners will need to replace their shoes whether or not they are new and improved, so leave them the heck alone already.

 Sorry, rant over.